 Make a difference in your farm community!

 Do your part to educate your community about farm safety and health.
 We’ll even give you the money to do it.
 Every year I-CASH has funds available for small grants to community youth groups for farm safety-related projects.
-In addition, I-CASH awards an Outstanding Youth Grant Award, the winners are invited to the annual Midwest Rural Agricultural Safety and Health Conference to present their project.
-The 2019 Outstanding Youth Grant Award went to the Delaware County Fair Society.
-The local FFA Chapter and the Society hosted animal behavior expert Temple Grandin to speak to over 300 youth and other fairgoers.
+In addition, I-CASH awards an Outstanding Youth Grant Award, and the winners are invited

-- Distributing ear plugs, sun screen, and healthy snacks to farmers at harvest time
+- Distributing ear plugs, sunscreen, and healthy snacks to farmers at harvest time

 Grants are only available for youth groups/organizations in Iowa.